 What’s the scariest part of what you fear He will do?

 Usually, the answers are a variation on the ‘hole in the donut’* theme.
 Fear whispers that He will make us into bland little cookie-cutter conformists.
 Hmmm… Show me one spiritually remodeled individual fitting that description because the most unique people I’ve ever met have been x-drunks or reformed control freaks.
 They are also some of the happiest and thankful people I’ve known.
 One last question.

 What have you done to make sure this doesn’t happen in your life?

-Yes it was, but I still have no business trying to construct it.
-In hindsight, it appears God was waiting for me to resign the job of head.
+Yes, it was, but I still have no business trying to construct it.
+In hindsight, it appears God was waiting for me to resign the job of lead contractor.
 It’s a messy process but first, I had to stop listening to the fear of spiritual development, of being remodeled.

 PS: *You can read about the ‘hole in the donut’ concept on page 36 of the Twelve Steps and Twelve Traditions.
 Back in the 30s, this was the metaphor for our innate fear of letting God’s will control our life.
 The questions are from the Not So Scary Worksheet of Step 3 in the sidebar.